evilseye/Zoop-Hacktoberfest/README.md

 Just add your **(yourname.md)** in the contributor folder and answer the following questions in your Markdown file
 - Introduce Yourself
 - Tech Stack you use
-- How did you discover Open Source?
+- How did you discover Zoop?
- (as an example you can check **Anirudh.md**) or you can also contribute by doing any modifications in this Website.
+ (as an example you can check **Amartya.md**) or you can also contribute by doing any modifications in this Website.

 ### 👀 TLDR Steps